-Planning efforts by Albuquerque were making it more and more clear that Nob Hill constituted a significant historic resource.
-In 1995 Albuquerque contracted with UNM architecture professor Chris Wilson to survey as many buildings in Nob Hill as possible to lay the groundwork for identification of potential historic districts and other purposes.
+Planning work by the City of Albuquerque(CABQ) made it clear that Nob Hill constituted a significant historic resource.
+In 1995 Albuquerque contracted with UNM architecture professor Chris Wilson to inventory buildings in Nob Hill to document their form and identify potential historic districts.
 The survey:

-- that much of this work could easily be more sympathetic and respectful of this historic character.
+stated that much of this work could easily be more sympathetic and respectful of this historic character.

-- recommended nomination of Monte Vista and College View Additions for listing on the state and national Registers of Historic Places.
+recommended nomination of Monte Vista and College View additions for listing on the state and national Registers of Historic Places.

 In 1997 the City contracted with consulting historian and Nob Hilleño David Kammer to document The Twentieth Century Suburban Growth of Albuquerque with the National Park Service.
 Choosing to focus on the Monte Vista and College View Historic District the City contracted with Kammer again and, with CABQ Preservation Planner Edgar Boles, he prepared the Nomination of the Monte Vista and College View Historic District to the National Register of Historic Places.
 The District was listed in the New Mexico Register in 1998 and the National Register on August 3, 2001.